 Abstract

-The continuous rise in the prevalence of Type 1 diabetes mellitus (T1DM) places pressure on countries to increase the needed resources to manage patients adequately.
-Studies have documented an association between poor glycemic control and stunting, which poses a significant health concern.
-In South Africa, there is minimal data on the prevalence of stunting in T1DM.
+Background.
+The continuous rise in the prevalence of type 1 diabetes mellitus (T1DM) places pressure on countries to increase the resources needed to manage patients adequately.
+Studies have documented an association between poor glycaemic control and stunting, which poses a significant health concern.
+Minimal data are available on the prevalence of stunting in T1DM in South Africa.

-To establish the prevalence of stunting in a population of T1DM patients and determine contributing factors.
+Objective.
+To establish the prevalence of stunting in a population of paediatric T1DM patients and determine contributing factors.

-A descriptive cross-sectional study was conducted on patients with T1DM attending the Paediatric Diabetic Clinic of Steve Biko Academic Hospital.
-Data was collected from patient files, a questionnaire and the National Health Laboratory Service database.
+Methods.
+A descriptive, cross-sectional study was conducted at the Paediatric Diabetes Clinic of the Steve Biko Academic Hospital, Pretoria.
+Data were collected from patient files, a questionnaire and the National Health Laboratory Service database.
+Stunting was defined as height-for-age Z-score (HAZ)<–2.

 Article Details